-HVAC/R (HEATING VENTILATION AND AIR CONDITIONING/REFRIGERATION) - DIPLOMA (Resident)
+HVAC/R (HEATING VENTILATION AND AIR CONDITIONING/REFRIGERATION) - DIPLOMA (Hybrid)

 The Heating, Ventilation, Air Conditioning (HVAC), & Refrigeration Program will prepare the student for entry-level employment as technicians in the design, operation, service, repair, installation, and sales of these systems and equipment.
 The Program combines theory with extensive practical hands-on training designed to simulate the actual work environment and skills needed to excel in this challenging field.
-Labs afford the student the opportunity to install, repair and/or operate a wide variety of actual field equipment, such as commercial coolers; warm air, hydraulic, electric, gas, and oil furnaces; package and split system A/C; rooftop commercial gas packs; refrigerated sea water systems; liquid chillers; industrial ice machines; centrifugal chillers; cascade refrigeration; pneumatic controls; and direct digital controls.
+Labs afford the student the opportunity to install, repair and/or operate a wide variety of field equipment, such as commercial coolers; warm air, hydraulic, electric, gas, package and split system A/C; rooftop commercial gas packs; industrial ice machines.
 Students learn CFC refrigerants, Indoor Air Quality requirements and increased use of computerized building controls.
 Prospects for employment are excellent.
 Employers in this Industry include heating contractors, refrigeration contractors, controls contractors, commercial food storage facilities, property management firms, wholesale vendors, hotels, schools, industrial processing plants, and many others.